Falls Canyon

 Waterfall: 1,681 ft

-The hike begins with an obvious footpath but is unmarked, the path will take you down into Trabuco Creek which you will cross right away before continuing on the trail into the canyon perpendicular to Trabuco Canyon.
+This trail will have you cross Trabuco Creek which you will cross right away before continuing on the trail into the canyon perpendicular to Trabuco Canyon.
 This narrow canyon is Falls Canyon so if there is water flowing in this creek then the waterfall will be flowing.
 You will see a cave/mine on the left side right as you enter the canyon which means you are going the right way.
 The trail disappears in some spots due to creek crossings, log crossings, or rocks but the trail will re-appear shortly after each time.
 It would be tough to get lost on this trail since you are in a narrow canyon with steep walls.

 You will see the waterfall as you get within about 100 feet of it, the approach will bring you right to the bottom of the falls.
 There is also a faint path to the right just before the waterfall which will take you above the falls but it is dangerous and not recommended.